 At the end of the first workshop, we all agreed that we wanted to further elaborate our vision.
-A few weeks later, this led to part 2 of our workshop, where we spent half a day delving even more intensively into practical details.
-Here we worked with a tool called Common Good Balance Sheet we worked out the next steps towards more common good and discussed their implementation.
+A few weeks later, this led to part 2 of our workshop, where we spent half a day going into even more practical details.
+Here we used a tool called the common good balance sheet to work out the next steps towards more common good and discussed their implementation.

 If you have any questions about Part 1 of the workshop or are interested in reading the second article on crafting your company's vision, feel free to leave me a comment below.

 Book tips for more common good and purpose

 For those of you who feel like delving further into the topic right now, I recommend the following books (also available on Amazon or in local bookstores directly, of course).

 - Economy for the Common Good - Very important book for all those who are tired of reading only criticism of capitalism without solutions.
 Christian Felber presents a very concrete approach to a solution.

-- Meaning of the company - In this book Domic Veken describes very nicely how not to define values for a company that sound like any large corporation.
+- Meaning of the company - In this book, Domic Veken beautifully describes how not to define values for a company that sound like any large corporation.

-- Delivering Happiness - Very nice entrepreneurial biography describing the change of mind of the American Zalando role model "Zappos" to more meaning orientation.
+- Delivering Happiness - Very nice entrepreneurial biography describing the change of mind of the American Zalando role model "Zappos" towards more sense orientation.

 - Always ask first: Why - Also a very good book, which questions the purpose of organizations, but also individuals.

-- Big Five for Life - Who wants to get once in a story before the eyes, how a company feels, which pursues a sense.
+- Big Five for Life - For those who want to see in a story what a company feels like, what a purpose is.
 Also helpful for private orientation.

-- Purpose Driven Organisations - Unfortunately quite an expensive book, but very helpful if you really want to formulate a Purpose in your organization.
+- Purpose Driven organizations - Unfortunately quite an expensive book, but very helpful if you really want to formulate a purpose in your organization.

-- Tribal Leadership - This book shows very well the economic power of culture and that organizations can also develop in the direction of self-actualization.
+- Tribal Leadership - This book shows very well the economic power of culture and that organizations can also develop towards self-realisation.